Plot Point 2 is the end of act II and all is lost. Your protagonist must work hard to get what she wants or lose everything.

 Plot Point 2 should be somewhere around the 75% mark in your novel.
 If this plot point comes too late, the story will feel like it’s dragging.
 If it comes too early, the story may feel rushed or lacking in depth.

 Here’s an example of a story arc from Fictionary.
-The brown line shows the recommended story arc, and the green line shows the actual story arc for the novel.
+The orange line shows the recommended story arc, and the green line shows the actual story arc for the novel.

 You can see above, the inciting incident occurs too late in the story, plot point 1 occurs too quickly after the inciting incident, and the middle occurs too late in the story.